Haru1O1/Haru1O1.github.io/_posts/2025-01-16-Learning_HTML_Day5_6.md

         - It also shows all the potential classes that can be used
 - Hero section
     - The first section that users
-    - This includes a headline, some text, possibly a button to login, or logo
+    - This includes a headline, some text, possibly a button to log in, or a logo
-    - `<section>` tag can be used to easily seperate each section
+    - `<section>` tag can be used to separate each section easily
 - Rem
     - A unit of measurement that Tailwind uses
     - The default is 1 REM equals 16 pixels